-There’s no shame in admitting your skin care regimen can feel more like a challenging puzzle than an exercise in good grooming.
+There’s no shame in admitting your skin-care regimen can feel more like a challenging puzzle than an exercise in good grooming.
 We get it; you’ve got a bathroom shelf full of products and it can get confusing.
 There’s face wash, then toner, then…what, exactly?
 Does it matter if that anti-aging serum goes on before the antioxidant cream?
-We asked Mona Gohara, Associate Clinical Professor of Dermatology at Yale School of Medicine, how to layer skin-care products — and as it turns out product order does matter.
-Never fear.
-Now, armed with the derm’s expertise and this handy blueprint, you can layer your skin care products like a pro.
+We asked Dr. Mona Gohara, Associate Clinical Professor of Dermatology at Yale School of Medicine, how to layer skin-care products — and as it turns out, product order does matter.
+Armed with the derm’s expertise and this handy blueprint, you can now layer skin-care products like a pro.

 In the Morning

 As a general rule for how to layer skin-care products, start with the lightest and end with the heaviest product.
 If you start with a thick moisturizing cream, your peptide-packed serum won’t be able to penetrate the skin underneath it.
 And remember to allow each layer to sink in for a few minutes.
 That way each product is able to deliver its specific benefits without disrupting the functions of the next layer.

 If you want to know how to layer skin care products properly, you must start with your serum.
 Dr. Gohara says serums go first because they are packed with highly concentrated ingredients.
 A serum serves as the perfect primer for additional layers, even increasing the effectiveness of your other products.
 Our favorite for makeup prep is Skinceuticals C E Ferulic.

 Next, target your problem areas.
 That means use any topical prescriptions after you’ve let your serum soak in.
-Apply a spot treatment to any burgeoning or existing breakouts and cover the crow’s feet with your favorite eye cream, preferably one with SPF.
+Apply a spot treatment to any burgeoning or existing breakouts, and cover the crow’s feet with your favorite eye cream, preferably one with SPF.

 According to Dr. Gohara, this is now the time to apply any product that is meant to go over the entire face, whether that’s an antioxidant treatment, all-over acne-fighter or even a facial oil.

 Moisturizer is key in learning how to layer skin-care products.
 Your moisturizer will seal in all your other products, and as of late, we’ve been reaching for the Youth To The People Kale + Spinach Green Tea Hyaluronic Acid Moisture Cream.
-Dr. Gohara puts moisturizer and sunscreen last in the AM for product order and if you want to double up on SPF for built-in sun protection, look for one with SPF 30 to adequately protect against the UV rays.
+Dr. Gohara puts moisturizer and sunscreen last in the AM for product order and if you want to double up on SPF for built-in sun protection, you can also look for one with SPF 30 to adequately help protect against the UV rays.

 You’ve heard it all before, but we’ll say it anyway.
 Never leave the house without SPF on your face.
 And we’ll just leave it at that.

-If you want to know how to layer skin-care products in the evenings, the product order stays relatively the same.
+If you want to know how to layer skin-care products in the evenings, the product order actually stays the same.
 But at night we use products that are much more potent than what we wear during the day, so there are a few adjustments to be made.

-For retinols to be effective they need to be applied directly to the skin.
-Never apply them on top of any other product.
-“After washing, apply a pea size amount of retinol to your entire face (1/4 of a pea in each quadrant of the face) and rub it in,” instructs Gohara.
-If your skin requires a different prescription treatment, use it here and follow Gohara’s application advice.
+If your skin requires a different prescription treatment, use it here and follow Dr. Gohara’s application advice.
 If you’re not using retinol or a topical prescription, this is where you would apply your serum.
 Because these products are so strong, you should only use one at a time.

-After layer one has sunk in, but before applying your night cream, apply a rich eye cream and if you have any other spot-specific prescription treatments to apply, now is the time.
+After layer one has sunk in, but before applying your night cream, apply a rich eye cream.
+If you have any other spot-specific prescription treatments to apply, now is the time for them.

-Lastly, Gohara recommends you “moisturize with a thicker cream to avert retinol irritation.”
-She also notes that if your face is too oily for a night cream use a lotion instead (lotions are less hydrating than creams.
+Lastly, Dr. Gohara recommends you “moisturizing with a thicker cream to avert retinol irritation.”
+She also notes that if your face is too oily for a night cream, use a lotion instead; lotions are less hydrating than creams.
 We like the Glow Recipe Avocado Melt Sleeping Mask.

 Have you been following the proper product order?
 Tell us below.